Dominic Smith Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have a 5.79 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 5.77 team ERA ranks last across all league pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (158 total, 1.4 per game).
+- Athletics pitchers combine to surrender 159 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Medina (3-8) gets the starting nod for the Athletics in his 13th start of the season.
-He's put together a 5.47 ERA in 79 2/3 innings pitched, with 79 strikeouts.
+- Waldichuk gets the start for the Athletics, his 16th of the season.
+He is 2-7 with a 6.30 ERA and 96 strikeouts in 94 1/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw 3 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering five hits.
+- The left-hander last pitched on Tuesday against the Texas Rangers, when he went six innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has amassed an ERA of 5.47, with 9 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .258 batting average against him.
+- In 26 games this season, the 25-year-old has put up a 6.30 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.